mihir-x/my-blog-website-assignment/README.md

 - In the featured blog page you can see the top 10 blog
 - In the wishlist page you can see all the blog you have wishlisted for
 - You can remove blog from your wishlist by clicking the remove button

+# New features of the website:

+- In the blog details page user can like the blog by clicking like button
+- In the blog details page user can dislike the blog by clicking the dislike button
+- Background of the blog details page will change based on like and dislike count